miklevin/MikeLev.in/_posts/2024-11-13-80-percent-cost-reduction-in-ai-operations.md

 dragon's breath to carve a sculpture from a block of wood.
 Claude doesn't now FastHTML!
 It still thinks in all my references to it, I must mean FastAPI.
-But you saw me go through stretching exercises with the @kata.md file and making it do a full-sweep review of my code&#151; as chunked and sampled as it may have really been behind the scenes.
+But you saw me go through stretching exercises with the @kata.md file and making it do a full-sweep review of my code— as chunked and sampled as it may have really been behind the scenes.
 But none-the-less, I took away its options of the zillions of over-implemented versions of this that existed and it zeroed in with scalpel-like precision on a promising sounding solution.
 So let's implement!